COVID-19 Resource Center

 The University continues to carefully monitor the COVID-19 pandemic globally and based on improving health and travel conditions is beginning a gradual restart of global experiences for students, including University-sponsored or supported travel undertaken by graduate or undergraduate students.
 This includes formal study programs, exchange programs, internships, conferences, research, fellowships, service learning, volunteer programs, performances, athletic competitions, and additional types of international experiences.

-However, the decision has been made to cancel the Study Local in China program for the fall 2021 semester.
 For more information, please contact the Center for Education Abroad by Zoom, email or phone

 Get started by learning about all the education abroad opportunities available to you.

 Start exploring programs!
 Search programs by major or use our program exploration tool.

 Ready to apply?
 Go to the Education Abroad Portal to get started!

 - Loading events...

 May 5, 2022

 Your gift can help spread the gift of global education to more students.

 A fully funded program for virtual language study in Arabic, Chinese, and Russian

 April 5, 2022